matildeopbravo/dotfiles/README.md

     - [lock-on-supend](./scripts/lock/lock-on-suspend) -  Locks computer **only before** it's suspended (i3-lock can)
 - [mv.sh](./scripts/mv.sh) - mv on steroids which doesn't cause **dead symlinks**, instead it recreates them.
+- [fetch-iso](./scripts/fetch-iso) - Gets the most recent Arch Linux ISO magnet and installs it with my bitorrent client.
 - [termFromHere](./scripts/termFromHere) - Opens terminal in the **current working directory** (currently not in use because Alacritty supports this by default).
 - [alternating_layouts.py](./scripts/alternating_layouts.py) - Opens new windows using the opposite **splith/splitv layout** as the parent.
 - [lyrics](./scripts/lyrics) - Fetches the **lyrics** for the song which is currently being played on **Spotify**.